-Religion can be a sensitive topic for schools, host families, and students, so it should be addressed thoughtfully during your student orientation.
+Religion can be a sensitive topic for schools, host families, and students, so it should be addressed thoughtfully during your international student orientation.
 Host families and schools should be aware that many international students do not come from Judeo-Christian backgrounds and may be unfamiliar with Western religious practices.
 The majority of Chinese believe in Chinese folk religion, which is a tradition that involves worship to a multiplicity of gods and deities.
 These practices have blended ideas and teachings from Buddhist and Taoism.
 Moreover, many Chinese students and families share no religious affiliation at all.
 In Korea, members of Protestantism and Catholicism represent more than a quarter of the total population, so Korean students often identify as Christian.

 If theology is a fundamental piece of your school’s identity, here are a few tips to better align your international students’ understanding of religion with your school’s tradition.